MaxDkn/MultiplayerShooter/README.md

 ## How to Play

-- Use the arrow keys or WASD to move the characters.
+- Use ZQSD to move the characters.
-- Press the spacebar to shoot.
+- Click to shoot.
-- Follow the on-screen instructions for additional controls.
+- Press MAJ to change weapon (assault rifle or hand gun)

 ## Notes